tenbinlabs/tenbin-contracts/docs/src/src/Controller.sol/contract.Controller.md

 ### delegates
-Accounts which have delegated a signer to sign orders on their behalf
+Payer accounts which have delegated a signer to sign orders on their behalf

 ```solidity